The Violinist – Chapter 1

 AS THE HULL of the Reconnaissance rocked violently beneath his feet, James Tolston struggled to swallow the lump in his throat.
-Horace Burns stared him dead in the eye, approaching him unsteadily with the same snarl that had darkened his face since discovering James eavesdropping.
+Horace Burns stared him dead in the eye, approaching him unsteadily with the same grimace that had darkened his face since discovering James eavesdropping.

 “You see this, boy?”
 Burns asked, swiftly raising both hands and waving his fingers about.
 “The Witch does not have these like you and I. You’d think it a curse if you ever looked upon the long black knives she has in their place!
 She’ll jab right through your frail little rib cage and tear out your beating heart!”

-James could hardly stand the sight of the veteran sailor, a grimy, sniveling ferret of a man whose skin was like sandpaper and eyes, constantly bloodshot.
+James could hardly stand the sight of the veteran sailor, a grimy, sniveling ferret of a man whose skin was like sandpaper and eyes constantly bloodshot.
 A deep red scar ran down the left side of his face; a good portrait of the man’s personality by James’ count.
 Burns had made the young sailor’s life a living hell, starting the moment he discovered a rookie dwelling in the crew’s midst.
 How the man came to know such things was beyond his reckoning.
 All the same, James now wished he had just continued on to his own bunk instead of stopping to listen.

-“Except for one,” Burns had said to the others as he ran a hand through his unkempt black hair.
+“Except for one,” Burns said to the others as he ran a hand through his unkempt black hair.
 “All sailors beware, for only one will the Lioness spare.”